neowutran/Minimal-Pop3-Smtp-Client/README.md

-# pop_smtp
+# Minimal Pop3 Smtp Client

 ## Origin

-For my email, I usually use mpop (download mail) + neomutt + msmtp (send mail).
+For my email, I used mpop (download mail) + neomutt + msmtp (send mail).
-I wanted to learn a bit on how pop and smtp protocol work, so I decided to replace mpop and msmtp.
+I wanted to learn a bit on how pop and smtp protocol work, so I decided to write my own replacement mpop and msmtp.

 ## Use case

-Mine.
-That means, this software have limited functionalities: Only those required for my usecase
+This software have limited functionalities: Only those required for my usecase

 ## "Goal"

-The goal is to replace mpop ( https://marlam.de/mpop/ ) and msmtp ( https://marlam.de/msmtp/ ), for my usecase.
+The goal was to replace mpop ( https://marlam.de/mpop/ ) and msmtp ( https://marlam.de/msmtp/ ) in my mail setup.
 The code base should be as small as possible.
-The code should not contains any functionality unused by myself.

 ## Config file example ( my config file.
 Should be ``/home/user/.pop_smtp`` )